yaakovLowenstein/hx-requests/docs/guide/forms.rst

 .. note::

-    Messages can be set in any :code:`HXRequest` at any point:
+    Messages can be set in any :code:`HXRequest` at any point like this:

     .. code-block:: python